ddella/OpenSSL/Cipher suite test/README.md

 ```

 ## What it does
 The script simply use OpenSSL to initiate a TLS connection with the server and specifies the cipher.
+It then checks for the response from the server to tell if the cipher is supported or not.

 Example of the OpenSSL command to test a cipher against a server with **TLS 1.2**:
 ```shell